 The Best Canadian Credit Cards for Fraud Protection

 The good news is that every bank and credit card in Canada has fraud protection, though some make it a little easier to keep track of than others.

 One of the leading banks right now in terms of innovative credit card fraud protection is TD Bank, which now offers fraud alerts for both debit cards and credit cards.

 “TD Fraud Alerts are texts that notify a customer if TD detects suspicious activity made with their TD Access Card on their personal banking accounts, or possible suspicious transactions made with their TD Credit Card,” says Julie Bellissimo of TD Bank Group.
 “Customers can reply to the alert with a simple ‘Y’ or ‘N’ to confirm whether they recognize the transaction and TD will unblock or block their TD Access Card or TD Credit Card accordingly, based on the response.”

 “TD will never ask a customer to reply to a Fraud Alert text with any personal information or ask customers to click on any links in their reply.”

 Impressed?
-With the TD Cash Back Visa Infinite* Card, In addition to fraud alerts, for a limited time, you’ll earn an amazing welcome bonus, where you can earn 10% in Cash Back Dollars on all purchases for the first 3 months ( up to a total spend of $2,000).
-Plus, pay no annual fee for the first year.
+With the TD Cash Back Visa Infinite* Card, in addition to fraud alerts, for a limited time, you’ll earn an amazing welcome bonus, where you can earn 6% in Cash Back Dollars on all purchases for the first 3 months (up to a total spend of $2,000).
+Plus, you get a first year annual fee rebate for both the primary and first additional cardholder.
+Conditions apply, and you must apply by May 31, 2020 to take advantage of this fantastic limited-time offer.
 After the promo ends, get 3% in Cash Back Dollars on eligible grocery purchases and gas purchases, and on regularly recurring bill payments set up on your account.
 Earn 1% Cash Back Dollars on everything else.